arc2r/book/README.md

 Work in Progress: A resource for people transitioning from ArcGIS to R for spatial stuff

-## Some basic text formatting rules, for keeping the document consistent.
+### Some basic text formatting rules for keeping the document consistent.

 - formatting with __bold__, in the following cases:
     - package name (e.g __sf__)